-Refer to the School Exclusion List for students in 1st through 12th grades who are not Medically Fragile.
+The School Exclusion List applies to children in 1st through 12th grades who have not been identified as medically fragile.

-If you think that your child has an illness that can be spread to others, please keep him or her home from school or out-of-home childcare.
+If you think that your child has an illness that can be spread to others, please keep him or her home from school.
 Contact your doctor or clinic.

 Questions to Ask When Your Child is Sick: